barbazul/1kfa/mod_guide_player.md

 > Please flip Defy Danger with your Strength.

-Look over at the character sheet and see that Kresk has rank 3 (Crescent) Strength.
-Flip over the top card of your Deckahedron and look for that Crescent suit.
+Look over at the character sheet and see that Kresk has rank 3 (Crown) Strength.
+Flip over the top card of your Deckahedron and look for that Crown suit.

 Let's say you get ✔✔.
 The GM uses the instructions on the Defy Danger card ("You do it, but there's a new complication") to